 The training material will include reminders that other EU, national or sectoral legislation might apply.
 For example, it might indicate the ongoing ePrivacy reform.

-The project will make sure that keys sectors are represented across the case studies used in the training material.
+The project will make sure that key sectors are represented across the case studies used in the training material.

 Training materials will be developed in English.